raftastrock/configs/src/pages/docs/JavaScript/index.md

 * The way JS keeps track of the thread of execution in all its contexts is with the call stack
 * The call stack uses the **stack data structure**
 	* So the last thing that you **push** on the stack, is the first thing it gets out (**LIFO**)
+* Typically you have one call stack in your environment
+	* Sometimes you have multiple callstacks with things like web workers

 *How does it work (using the previous JS example)?*

 1. **Push** global on call stack
 2. **Push** multiplyBy2 on stack